-At 25 years of age, King would become the head pastor of the Dexter Avenue Baptist Church in Montgomery, Ala.
+At 25, King would become the head pastor of the Dexter Avenue Baptist Church in Montgomery, Ala.
 The following year in 1955, King began doctoral studies at Boston University and received his Ph.D. in Systematic Theology.
 King’s dissertation was later found to be plagiarized and nearly derailed the scope of his academic work.
 Although Boston University investigated and later discovered the infraction, King’s doctorate was not revoked.

 King would find inspiration in theologian Howard Thurman, a former classmate of his father’s at Morehouse.
 Thurman’s mission work around the globe led him to meetings with noted Indian Civil Rights leader Mahatma Gandhi.
 Dr. King visited with Thurman, who served as his mentor, often.
 At the time, Thurman, who is said to have been key in delivering the message of non-violent protest to the young King, also served as the dean of the Marsh Chapel at Boston University.

 In 1957, the Southern Christian Leadership Conference (SCLC) was formed following the efforts and response to the “Montgomery Bus Boycott” in 1955.
 Rosa Parks jump started the Civil Rights Movement that same year, after refusing give up her seat to a White person.
 Dr. King and several other leaders joined the boycott, creating the SCLC.